-Corresponding Author: Aswini Kumar Misro, Assistant Professor, Department of Surgery, Lumbini Medical College and Research Center, Palpa, Nepal, Phone: 00-97775-691344 e-mail: draswini@gmail.com

-11 mm epigastric wounds land up in a dimension of 13 to 14 mm or more at times at the completion of the procedure.
+Corresponding Author: Aswini Misra, General Surgeon, Department of Surgery, National Health Service, London, UK, e-mail: draswini@gmail.com pain.1 Many of the 11 mm epigastric wounds land up in a dimension of 13 to 14 mm or more at times at the completion of the procedure.
 However, we have used this wound extension to our advantage by introducing another 5 mm port through the epigastric wound from the outset.
 This not only obviates the need for any additional port insertion but also aids in specimen extraction.
 This forms the rationale behind two port laparoscopic cholecystectomy.
-With the technique described in this article, one will be able to perform laparoscopic cholecystectomy with only 2 incisions leading to a more cosmetic scar and less postoperative pain.
-Last decade has seen many innovations like SILS, NOTES from healthcare industries driven by an ever increasing demand for cosmesis.
+With the technique described in this article, one will be able to perform laparoscopic cholecystectomy with only two incisions leading to a more cosmetic scar and less postoperative pain.
+Last decade has seen many innovations like squamous intraepithelial lesion (SILs), NOTES from healthcare industries driven by an ever-increasing demand for cosmesis.
 However, the cost factor keeps them out of the reach of a common man in developing countries.
 This technique certainly adds to cosmesis still fitting to the budget of a common man.